sendgrid/wordpress/readme.txt

 == Frequently asked questions ==

-= Does SendGrid have an Agency program?

-Yes.
-If you are sending email on behalf of clients, you can find more information on [SendGrid's Agency Page](https://www.sendgrid.com/partners/agencies/)

 = Is there any official documentation for this plugin ? =

 Yes.
 [You can find it here](https://sendgrid.com/docs/Integrate/Tutorials/WordPress/index.html)